FlorentLM/mokap/README.md

 sources:
   my-first-camera: # This is your defined, friendly name for this camera :)
     vendor: basler
-    serial: xxxxxxxx  # You can specify the serial number to make sure it gets the right name, colour etc
+    serial: xxxxxxxx  # you can specify the serial number to make sure it gets the right name, colour etc
     color: da141d
 #    # Camera-specific settings can override globals
 #    exposure: 9000
-#    gain: 1.0
+#    gain: 2.0
-#    gamma: 1.0
+#    gamma: 1.5
-#    pixel_format: 'Mono8'
+#    pixel_format: Mono8
 #    blacks: 1.0
 #    binning: 1
-#    save_format: jpg   # you can set per-camera writer settings
+#    save_format: jpg
-#    save_quality: 90
+#    save_quality: 90   # you can set per-camera writer settings

   some-other-camera:
     vendor: flir
     color: 7a9c21

   # You can also use your laptop's internal camera (or any USB webcam)
   # Features are limited of course, but it is useful for debugging
   laptop-camera:
     vendor: webcam
     color: f3d586
 ```